sanjusethi2004/test-cicd/README.md

+prerequisite:
+    1. Create a key pair and add it to nodejs terraform Variable.
+    2. Create S3 bucket to store terraform State and Packer build image Id.
+Also add Bucket name in jenkins Jobs configuration below.

 # test-cicd
 Job 1.
 Create a jenkins job with git webhook to trigger for Ec2 Packer image creation which will we used in second JOB to create Nodejs web application.